Peter Gizzi: Poetry

 In 1992 Peter Gizzi published his first full-length collection, "Periplum" which won praise from critics.
 This was followed by "Artificial Heart", a collection which enhanced Gizzi's reputation as a lyric poet writing as a modern troubadour in a style which is allusive and oblique.

 In 2003, "Some Values of Landscape and Weather" was published.
 The title poem of this collection is "a sustained examination of the relationship between public and private spaces, as well as a complex reflection on war".

 The collection "The Outernationale" (2007) investigates language, knowledge and experience but combines this with an implied political stance.

 "Threshold Songs" (2011) is a series of poetic elegies which also investigate the role of the lyric poet and show "the voice of the poet contemplating its relation to other voices".

-Gizzi's most recent collection, "Archeophonics", continues his investigation of language; the title of the book refers to the excavation of lost sounds analogous to the process of archeology.
+Gizzi's collection, "Archeophonics", continued his investigation of language; the title of the book refers to the excavation of lost sounds analogous to the process of archeology.
+Gizzi's most recent collection, "Fierce Elegy" (2023) provides "ongoing sense of loss coupled with resistance".
+Critic James O'Connor maintains that in "Fierce Elegy "we find the poet writing at the height of his powers."
+According to O'Connor, the book’s final poem, 'Consider the Wound,' "is an achievement of singular beauty".

 Awards and recognition

 In 1994 he received the Lavan Younger Poets Award from the Academy of American Poets (selected by John Ashbery).
-Gizzi has also held residencies at The MacDowell Colony, Yaddo, The Foundation of French Literature at Royaumont, Un Bureau Sur L’Atlantique, and the Centre International de Poesie Marseille.
+Gizzi has also held residencies at the MacDowell Colony, Yaddo, The Foundation of French Literature at Royaumont, Un Bureau Sur L’Atlantique, and the Centre International de Poesie Marseille.
 He has received fellowships from The Fund For Poetry, The Rex Foundation, The Howard Foundation, The Foundation for Contemporary Arts Grants to Artists award (1998), and The John Simon Guggenheim Memorial Foundation.
 Gizzi has twice held the position of Poet-in-Residence in the English Faculty of the University of Cambridge.
 In 2016 Archeophonics was a finalist for the National Book Award.
+In 2024, he won the Poetry Award for Fierce Elegy at the 24th annual Massachusetts Book Awards.
+The collection won the 2024 T. S. Eliot Prize.